 The operational processes of a business are what drives the business itself.
-Operations covers things like:
+Operations cover things like:

 - Process management